MarciaWaterreus/markdown-portfolio/_includes/04-lists.md

-:purple_heart: My favorite ways to pass the time are:
+My favorite ways to pass the time are:
 * Playing video games, such as:
   * Zelda
   * Borderlands 2